running

 I ran the Orange County Half Marathon with my daughter a few years back.
 That was a great experience.
 Running through Newport Beach and ending up in Costa Mesa was a beautiful run.

-For those in recovery, it is essential to have a replacement so that you are filling the void.
+For those in recovery, it is essential to have a replacement so you can fill the void.

 Becoming a runner has helped many change their life.